Arthur 2: On the Rocks: Production

-In 1987, Warner Bros. and Orion Pictures, the studio which made the original Arthur (1981), made a tradeoff agreement to facilitate the filming of Throw Momma from the Train (1987), developed by Orion Pictures, and the development of Arthur 2.
+In 1987, Warner Bros.
+Pictures and Orion Pictures, the studio which made the original Arthur (1981), made a tradeoff agreement to facilitate the filming of Throw Momma from the Train (1987), developed by Orion Pictures, and the development of Arthur 2.
 The deal was provided by producer Larry Brezner, who produced Throw Momma from the Train as well as Arthur.
 In return for permission to use clips from the Alfred Hitchcock film Strangers on a Train (1951) in Throw Momma from the Train, Brezner's production company surrendered the remake and sequel rights of Arthur to Warner Bros.
-Although Warner Bros. distributed the original Arthur, the rights were jointly owned by Rollins, Joffe, Morra, Brezner, and Warner Bros.; Warner could not have proceeded with the Arthur sequel without the consent of Brezner's company.
+Although Warner Bros. distributed the original Arthur, the rights were jointly owned by Jack Rollins, Charles H. Joffe, Buddy Morra, Larry Brezner and Warner Bros.; Warner could not have proceeded with the Arthur sequel without the consent of Brezner's company.

 Reception

 The film received generally negative reviews from critics and holds a Rotten Tomatoes rating of based on reviews.
 The site's critical consensus reads, "Arthurs boozy charm curdles into a bad hangover in this unnecessary sequel."
 The Washington Post opined that "the result is about as funny as the plight of an alcoholic."
 Variety gave the film a positive review, saying On the Rocks is "Not as classy a farce as the original, but still manages to be an amusing romp for most of its length."

-Liza Minnelli earned the 1988 Golden Raspberry Award for "Worst Actress" of the year, by performing in the film as well as Rent-a-Cop.
+Liza Minnelli earned the Golden Raspberry Award for Worst Actress, for this film as well as Rent-a-Cop, at the 9th Golden Raspberry Awards.